bengordon-dev/command-and-control/README.md

 `scp` attack.py from your computer to the attacker Kali machine if need be.
 Edit line 25 in attack.py with the IP address outputted from `ip addr` in the victim machine.

+Run `reboot` on the victim machine to open up the backdoor